-Eligibility and Categories of Competitors - The conditions of a match shall prescribe the eligibility and categories of competitors, teams or individuals in accordance with Rule 1.6 and/or the definitions contained in Section 2.Any limitations of eligibility to compete must be stated in the match program.
+Eligibility and Categories of Competitors - The conditions of a match shall prescribe the eligibility and categories of competitors, teams or individuals in accordance with Rule 1.6 and/or the definitions contained in Section 2.
+Any limitations of eligibility to compete must be stated in the match program.

-2.1 Members of the National Rifle Association - Any individual member in good standing, including Benefactors, Patrons, Endowment, Life, Annual, Associate, Non-Resident and Junior members.
+2.1 Members of the National Rifle Association - Any individual member in good standing including Benefactors, Patrons, Endowment, Life, Annual, Associate, Non-Resident, and Junior members.

-2.1.1 Non-U.S. Citizens - Non-U.S. Citizens may compete in any NRA Sanctioned Tournament, unless further restrictions are imposed by conditions stated in the program.
+2.1.1 Non-US.
+Citizens - Non-U.S. citizens may compete in any NRA Sanctioned Tournament, unless further restrictions are imposed by conditions stated in the program.

-2.2.1 Senior - A person may compete as a Senior beginning on January 1, of the calendar year in which that competitor's 60th birthday occurs.
+2.2.1 Senior - A person may compete as a Senior beginning on January I, of the calendar year in which that competitor's 60th birthday occurs.

-2.3 Junior - A person may compete as a Junior through December 31, of the calendar year in which his or her twentieth birthday occurs.
-Individuals who have National Guard, Reserve or Active Duty status and receive support may not compete as juniors.
+2.3 Junior - A person may compete as a Junior through December 31, of the calendar year in which that competitor's twentieth birthday occurs.
+Individuals who have National Guard, Reserve, or Active Duty Status and receive support may not compete as Juniors.

-2.3.1 Intermediate Junior - A junior may also compete as an Intermediate Junior from January 1, of the calendar year in which that competitor's 15th birthday occurs through December 31, of the calendar year in which the 17th birthday occurs.
+2.3.1 Intermediate Junior - A Junior may also compete as an Intermediate Junior from January 1, of the calendar year in which that competitor's 15th birthday occurs through December 31, of the calendar year in which the 17th birthday occurs.

-2.3.2 Sub-Junior - A junior may also compete as a Sub-Junior through December 31, of the calendar year in which that competitor's fourteenth birthday occurs.
+2.3.2 Sub-Junior - A Junior may also compete as a Sub-Junior through December 31, of the calendar year in which that competitor's fourteenth birthday occurs.

 2.5 Categories and Special Awards - If there are a sufficient number of competitors of a specific group (i.e., Women, Juniors, etc.), a match sponsor may establish a separate category for this group and make classification awards within this category, such as 1st AAA Woman, 1st AA Woman, and so on.
 However, if there are insufficient entries of a specific group to warrant such a separation, and if the sponsor still wishes to provide recognition to this specific group, an overall Special Award may be provided such as High Woman, High Junior, etc., and all competitors in this specific group would be eligible for this one Special Award.
 Details concerning categories and special awards must be clearly outlined in the tournament program.
-Listed below are suggested categories for NRA Sanctioned Silhouette Tournaments.
-Other categories may be included at the match sponsor's option.
-Women, Junior, Senior, Hunting Rifle, Foreign Competitor, Iron Sights, etc.
+Listed below are suggested categories for NRA-sanctioned silhouette tournaments.
+Other categories are included at the match sponsor's option, if otherwise qualified.

+Woman, Junior, Senior, Hunting Rifle, Foreign Competitor, Iron Sights, etc.

-2.10 Team Representation -No individual may be a Team Captain, Coach, firing member, or alternate firing member on more than one team in any one match.
+2.10 Team Representation - No individual may be a Team Captain, Coach, firing member, or alternate firing member on more than one team in any match.

-2.11 Club Teams - All members, including Team Captain and Coach of such teams, must have been active fully-paid members of the club which the team represents for a period of at least 30 days immediately prior to the competition.
-The club may be affiliated with NRA.
+2.11 Club Teams - All team members, including team captain and coach of such teams, must have been active fully-paid members of the club which the team represents for a period of at least 30 days immediately prior to the competition.
+The club may be Affiliated with the NRA.
 If specifically allowed by conditions of the program, a person who is not a club member may serve as a non-firing coach of such a team.
 There are two types of teams allowed under this Rule:

-- (a) Local Club Teams Local Club Teams must be composed of members who reside legally within the same state, territory or province or residents of other states who live within 50 miles of the local club. - (b) Open Club Teams Open Club Teams must be composed of club members all of whom are not necessarily legal residents in the same state, territory or province.
+- (a) Local Club Teams Local Club Teams must be composed of members who reside within the same state, territory or province or residents of other states who live within 50 miles of the local club. - (b) Open Club Teams Open Club Teams must be composed of club members all of whom are not necessarily legal residents in the same state, territory or province.